by Freddy Tran Nager, Founder of Atomic Tango + Guy Who’s Extremely Allergic To Snake Oil; featured photo by Mister Serum via Wikimedia Commons…

 - They underbid to win the project, which keeps most credible marketing agencies out.
 For example, they’ll bid $500/month to manage a client’s Facebook Page, which no legit agency could afford to do.

-- After winning the project, they enslave unpaid interns to post empty banter on the client’s Page: “It’s Friday – what do you plan to do this weekend?” and “Hit ‘like’ if you love puppies.”
-The slaves get paid in “valuable experience,” and since most interns are under 30, the client thinks they’re also social media experts.
+- After winning the project, they conscript unpaid interns into posting empty banter on the client’s Page: “It’s Friday – what do you plan to do this weekend?” and “Hit ‘like’ if you love puppies.”
+The interns get paid in “valuable experience,” and since most are under 30, the client thinks they’re also social media experts.

-- The hucksters then go to Fiverr.com and buy 1000 likes for $5 from a social media sweatshop in Bangladesh.
+- The hucksters then buy 1000 likes for $5 from a social media sweatshop in Bangladesh.
 They show these 1000 likes to the client as proof of their mad skills.

 - This grinds on for about six months, with the huckster pocketing $2970 and spending $30 to buy 6000 likes.
-The client finally asks why their Facebook Page isn’t generating sales.
-The huckster responds by saying “likes” and “engagement” and “recession” all in one sentence.
+The client finally asks why their Facebook Page isn’t generating sales, and why all their fans are in Bangladesh.
+The huckster responds by saying “likes” and “engagement” and “disruption” all in one sentence.

 - The client finally fires the faux expert and claims that “social media doesn’t work.”
 No sweat – the snake 2.oil salesman has already found his next sucker client.